-Verbal Boundary Justification The district boundary encompasses three and one- , and the second se half blocks of Hillyard's commercial center which is located on the east and west side of Market Street.
-These particular commercial blocks represent the strongest concentration of early 20 th - century historic buildings.
+Verbal Boundary Justification

+The district boundary encompasses three and one-half blocks of Hillyard's commercial center which is located on the east and west side of Market Street.
+These particular commercial blocks represent the strongest concentration of early 20th-century historic buildings.
 The boundary of the Spokane Register Hillyard Historic Business District contains seven fewer buildings than the boundary of the National Register Hillyard Historic Business District because the twelve buildings which comprise the Spokane Register Hillyard Historic Business District are those for which the owners have consented to list.